pkaushik/pkaushik.github.io/source/_posts/2013-12-28-realtime-maps-with-meteor-and-leaflet-part-2.markdown

 In the [last post]({{root_dir}}/blog/2013/12/27/realtime-maps-with-meteor-and-leaflet/), I initialized a Leaflet map to work with [Stamen Design](http://stamen.com/)'s [toner themed map tiles](http://maps.stamen.com/toner/#12/37.7706/-122.3782) and [Bootstrap's responsive layout](http://getbootstrap.com/2.3.2/scaffolding.html#responsive).
 I then set up a double-click event handler to gather additional details about the new party, and hooked up the dialog's save button to pass those details to a `Meteor.methods()` call to save the party into a server-side mongo collection.
 Finally, I hooked up a `cursor.observe()` `added()` callback to the client-side minimongo collection and set up the callback to automatically add a circular `DivIcon` marker at the specified coordinates.
 <!--more-->
 <h3>Updating Party Details in the Database</h3>
-A party document saved to mongo looks something like this:
+A party document looks something like this:
 ``` js
 {
   _id: "22dQwpajD64LCv4QW",